-Tessaku means barbed wire, or iron wire.
-It was also the title for a short-lived magazine published in Tule Lake.
+Tessaku means barbed wire, or iron fence.
+The tetsu 鉄 kanji means iron, and saku 柵means fence.
+It was the title for a short-lived magazine published in Tule Lake.

 This project began solely to preserve my family history.
 During the internment, my grandparents and father were held at Santa Anita, Topaz and Tule Lake, where my grandfather was eventually targeted as a “troublemaker.”
 He was separated from the family, shuffled to various FBI interrogation camps and when the war ended, he started to write a memoir about his experience.
 Years passed and he never published it.

 In 1994, he died.
 I was eight when he passed and still too young to understand the weight of this history.
 In 2010 when we sold my grandparents’ house, everything was thrown out, including his drafted work.
 With it went a remarkable and precious story that I mourn for.

 In my own research, I found snippets of interviews and articles where my grandfather is quoted.
 These are fragments of a larger puzzle that will likely stay incomplete but to try and complete the tapestry, I’ve sat my dad through hours of my questions, some of which I know the answers to but just want to keep hearing.